yangrc1234/Blue-Unity-Sky/README.md

 - [ ] Profiling and Optimization Plan
   - For figuring out best LUT sizes, wavelength parameters etc.
 - [ ] Wavelength distribution optimization.
   - Currently wavelength are chosen uniformly without considering sun radiance of that wavelength.
 Optimization could be done here.
+- [ ] Cloud Layer
+  - Not actual cloud rendering, just part of atmosphere modeling, which is important for overcast weather.

 # Technical Details
 Here's some details about current implementation.

 You might need some basic knowledge about atmosphere rendering, to understand these content.
 If you're interested to know more, I'd like to recommend you Alan Zucconi's great [tutorial](https://www.alanzucconi.com/2017/10/10/atmospheric-scattering/).

+## LUTs and Multiple Scattering
+The most fundamental rendering pipeline is based on [Hillaire20].
+LUT calculation, multiple scattering approximation is based on this great work.

 ## Spectrum Rendering
 In my experiment, spectrum rendering plays an important role for more accurate sky.